rwhitt2049/trouve/docs/install.rst

 * Numpy
 * Pandas

+Source code can be found on `github <https://github.com/rwhitt2049/trouve>`_

-Trouver has been tested on both Windows and Linux on Python 3 only.
+Trouve has been tested on both Windows and Linux on Python 3 only.